A month-long, residency-style program for people who want to finally make a story they can show.

 -

-A story idea you care about that can realistically be turned around in a week (it can be personal, reported, observational, documentary, or fictional)
+A story idea you care about that can realistically be turned around in four weeks (it can be personal, reported, observational, documentary, or fictional)

 -